 Runners can be funny about their running shoes.
-Because our sport is relatively simple in terms of equipment, some runners place a lot of stock in the impact their running shoes have on their performance and health as runners.
+As our sport is relatively simple in terms of equipment, some runners place a lot of stock in the impact their running shoes have on their performance and health as runners.

-For these runners, the “right” pair of running shoes can make them faster or allow them to hit a PR, or they may believe they can fix running injuries like shin splints or runner’s knee.
+For many runners, the “right” pair of running shoes can make them faster or allow them to hit a PR, or they may believe they can fix running injuries like shin splints or runner’s knee.
 These types of runners are often continually on the hunt for new running shoes and tend to replace their running shoes frequently.

 On the other hand, some runners feel so connected to a certain pair of shoes after sharing hundreds of miles together.
 For these runners, it can be really hard to finally retire old running shoes and replace them with new running shoes.
 But are there injuries caused by old running shoes if not replaced when necessary?